stefania-vasileiadou/gcal-mcp/README.md

 # gcal-mcp
-MCP Server for Google Calendar for integration with Claude Desktop
+Google Calendar MCP Server for integration with Claude Desktop